 Steps for Seeking Internships

+The online orientation provides an overview of the credit-bearing internship process, what tools and resources are available to undergraduate students seeking internships and what some of the general requirements are when you secure an internship for credit.
 CLICK HERE to Print out the Credit-Bearing Internship Agreement and the Request for Credit-Bearing Internship form.
 CLICK HERE to complete the Online Orientation.
 Complete the quiz while you’re still at the computer as you may need to refer back to the orientation presentation.

 NOTE: If you have already found an internship on your own, and would like to earn credits, you are still required to complete the online orientation.
 Make sure your department internship coordinator approves the company where you will intern, and the internship job description.
 Please note the internship may NOT be in an in-home business or virtual; Experiential Learning and Career Management (ELCM) must be notified if it is an out-of-state internship and ELCM and Global Education & Partnerhipss must be notified if it is an international internship.
 Global Education & Partnerships has information sessions each semester that you must attend to gather all the necessary information and paperwork for an international internship.
-Once you have completed Steps 1-3, please turn in your forms along with a copy of your job description, name of your supervisor and her/his email and phone number.

 Sign the Agreement